mvdokh/Visual-Receptive-Sim/docs/_build/html/_sources/concepts/equations.rst.txt

 .. figure:: ../_static/examples/connectivity_weight_sensitivity.png
    :align: center
-   :width: 100%
+   :width: 78%

    Each panel varies one weight on the horizontal axis with the other five held at 1; the vertical axis is a **mean** output from a **reduced 1D chain** that uses the same multiplicative placement of each :math:`w` as the full 2D pipeline (LN at the end).
-This is a qualitative sensitivity plot for the symbols in the preceding sections—not a substitute for the full simulation, but it shows how each weight enters the cascade.
-See :doc:`/user_guide/examples` for the generator script.
+Qualitative sensitivity only.
+Figures: ``python scripts/generate_doc_example_plots.py``.